Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 • significant air pollution;

-How emphysema occurs
+How does emphysema occur?

-By interaction with other diseases:
+Interaction with other diseases:

 • Primary emphysema (idiopathic) – manifests itself as an independent disease;